heseltime/heseltime.github.io/_notes/Public/LIFT_C and OIS Community Call for Fellows!.md

 To summarize and from my perspective: I need help with the four points below to check assumptions and clean up data going into my thesis, but I think the potential of the project outlined here goes beyond an academic research project alone and I am happy and honored that [LIFT_C (Institute for Transformative Change)](https://www.jku.at/lift-c/) and the [OIC (Open Innovation Center)](https://www.jku.at/campus/der-jku-campus/campusfuehrung/self-guided-jku-campus-tour/oic/)/[Open Innovation in Science](https://www.jku.at/lit-open-innovation-center/open-innovation-in-science/) (with [LBG (Ludwig Boltzmann Gesellschaft)](https://ois.lbg.ac.at/)) agree.

 **Read on for an opportunity that might be interesting to you!**
-# Fellowship Opportunity April and May 2024 (2600 EUR/research employment with JKU's Open Innovation Center included)
+# Fellowship Opportunity April and May 2024 (2600 EUR total/research employment with JKU's Open Innovation Center included)

 The cool thing is, for **any AI Bachelors or Masters students that want to get involved, especially,** that the fellowship offers both credits and money: 3 ECTS and 2 Months (April and May 2024) employment a 20 hrs/wk and 1299.60 EUR can be offered for continuous contributions in this time period.
 Since I am living at [KHG](https://www.dioezese-linz.at/khg/leben), the academic catholic society in Linz, and its JKU center is right by OIC/LIFT_C geographically speaking, my idea is to advertize this to this community especially.
 (Professors at two of the three backing institutes, IIS, Institute of Integrated Study at JKU, and FAW, Institute for Application-oriented Knowledge Processing, also at JKU), might also nominate.)